kamal1991kumar/FrontEnd-Framework/documentation/core-modules.md

 ***

 ### hoc/withRouterConnect.jsx
-When using React Router and React Redux, a component retuned by `connect` higher-order-component doesn't have access to `Route` related props like `history`, `match` and `location` etc. Hence, we need to use `withRouter` higher-order-component again.  `withRouterConnect` higher-order-component does exactly the same.
+When using React Router and React Redux, a component returned by `connect` higher-order-component doesn't have access to `Route` related props like `history`, `match` and `location` etc. Hence, we need to use `withRouter` higher-order-component again.  `withRouterConnect` higher-order-component does exactly the same.

 ```js
 import { withRouterConnect }  from 'core/hoc/withRouterConnect';